COMPASS-DOE/grossMethane/ReadMe.txt

 May 4th 2022
 author: KA Morris

-Purpose: procesing code for 13C-methane incubation method for calculating gross CH4 production and consumptions
+Purpose: procesing code for 13C-methane incubation method for calculating gross CH4 production and consumption

-current model is a toy model for working out the methodology
+current model is prototype, needs validation